Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 The *depth to bedrock* i.e. depth to the `R` horizon is measured from the soil surface downwards and is expressed in cm with a precision of ±1 cm.
 Depth to bedrock deeper than e.g. 2–3 m is most often not recorded.
-Bedrock is consolidated hard rock, with only few cracks, underlying the soil.
+Bedrock is consolidated hard rock, with only a few cracks, underlying the soil.
 It is not necessarily parent material.
 We imagine it often as something distinct and easy to recognize in the field.
 In practice, depth to bedrock can be difficult to determine, and is often confused with stoniness or depth to parent material (which can be unconsolidated material).
-Another issue is that, for most of the soils in the world hard bedrock is >2 m deep so that we actually don’t know the correct depth to enter, other than >2 m.
+Another issue is that, for most of the soils in the world, hard bedrock is >2 m deep so that we actually don’t know the correct depth to enter, other than >2 m.
 Rootability is physically restricted by the bedrock, whether hard or soft (see Fig. \@ref(fig:scheme-depth-to-bedrock)).

 <div class="rmdnote">
 <p>Depth to bedrock is the mean distance to <code>R</code> horizon which is the layer impenetrable by roots or agricultural machinery.
-Depth to bedrock deeper than 2 m is most often not recorded.</p>
+Depth to bedrock deeper than 2 m is most often not recorded in field survey descriptions.</p>
 </div>

-In traditional soil characterisation, the total depth of the `O`, `A`,`E`, and `B` horizons is referred to as *solum* [@harpstead2001soil], while the underlaying layer is referred to as parent material or substratum [@SSDS1993].
+In traditional soil characterisation, the total depth of the `O`, `A`,`E`, and `B` horizons is referred to as the *solum* [@harpstead2001soil], while the underlaying layer is referred to as parent material or substratum [@SSDS1993].
 Parent material can be coarse or fine unconsolidated deposits of e.g. alluvial, colluvial or windblown